 There was also a focus on promoting Microsoft products and technologies such as AI, Microsoft Docs, Microsoft Learn, Quantum and Q#, keeping the audience informed with product updates and other content.

-Creating discussions and nostalgia created high engagement, great conversations, helped build the community and were widely shared.
+Creating discussions and nostalgia created high engagement, great conversations, helped build the community and were widely shared, such as this post I put together below.

 Developer and ITPro Humour posts also worked very well to build a sense of community and shared identity.